Pretend

 Pretend combines story development with post-production tools into a single story-based production application.

 Start with an outline and write the story while Pretend auto-formats the screenplay.
-You can also add notes and plan shots in the story editor.
+You can also add notes and plan shots in the screenplay editor.

 As you write the story, your project organizes itself using the story structure.
 You can then add reference material, storyboard art, clips, and website links to each scene or shot.
 Make storyboard videos with temp audio or edit full video rough cuts.
 You even have titling and effects tools for color-correction or animation.
 Then render your final piece out to file, Vimeo or Youtube.